 A closer look shows that this willingness to share information with companies varies by age.
 While approximately half the consumers in each age group say they sometimes provided information online, younger consumers surveyed were more likely to provide fake information on websites than older consumers.
 Younger generations also take more protective actions, such as adjusting privacy settings on their mobile devices, than older generations (figure 3)—which could also explain why Gen Z expressed the greatest feeling of control over their data.

 The good news from these results is that the consumers surveyed appear increasingly willing to share data with companies—if there’s something in it for them.
-Here’s what organizations can do:
+Here’s what organisations can do:

 While the consumers we surveyed are more willing to share data if they see some benefits, they won’t hesitate to take action against companies involved in a data breach, whether they’ve personally experienced a breach or heard about it in the media.
 On average, one in four consumers will take cautionary actions after hearing of a breach to digitally protect themselves and avoid future data breaches.
 While industry observers have long suspected as much, this survey is the first time we have heard this directly from consumers.